-Last night, I knelt down and pulled my journal out from the darkness of my desk cabinet.
+Last night, I knelt down and pulled my journal out from the darkness of my desk.
 I write in my journal when I’m flushed with inspiration, trapped in a state of dismay, or about to pass through a major life experience.
-In this case, I graduate college tomorrow.
-I felt the need to get out my convictions surrounding this state of my life.

 The world around me feels distant.
 Everything’s changed.
 Everything.
 Communication is bleak and clunky and slow.
 I have anxiety about many things that aren’t normal.
 I feel tension and awkwardness.
 I feel displaced, misunderstood.

 My ideas and focus are thin.
 I live alone.
 I have to grow up.
 I have to keep moving forward even though nothing seems stable or familiar.
 I’m concerned for my well-being.
 I have to stop ruining my mental.
-I can’t keep tainting my spirit.
-I can’t lean on bullshit, I have to remain in control.
+I have to remain in control.

 I’m in limbo.
 Areas of my memory have become black and white like static.
 They are clearly telling me things are not okay.
-Everything is changed.
+Everything has changed.”

-This entry is indicative of the woes I dealt with since August — February 3rd being the pinnacle of my struggles.
-In that moment, you couldn’t imagine the weight I felt bearing down on my neck and shoulders.
+That entry was the pinnacle of my stress.
+In that moment, you couldn’t imagine the weight I felt bearing down my being.
 You couldn’t imagine the pessimism I felt about the future.
-You wouldn’t believe how disappointed I was in myself and where life had taken me.
+You wouldn’t believe how worried I was about who I was becoming.
 I remember feeling like it was over and that I’d failed.
-In all my years of school, I never thought my last semester would entail my writing about awkwardness, displacement, and loneliness.
-At that point in time, just months away from college graduation, I thought I was supposed to be on top of the world.
-I thought I was supposed to have it all figured out by now.
+Like seriously.
+My life was majorly fragmented and confusing.
+Never in all my years of school would I have thought my last year of college would entail extreme trials with fear, loneliness, and social anxiety.
+At that point in time, just months away from graduation, I was supposed to be on top of the world.
+I was supposed to have it all figured out but I didn’t.

 Thinking Vs. Reality

 In this story, I’ve written a lot of “I thought” and “I feels.”
-We love to live in our heads.
-I constantly find myself comparing and contrasting my current situation to where I think I’m supposed to be, when I’m actually better off looking at reality objectively and honestly.
+We live in our heads everyday.
+I constantly find myself comparing and contrasting my current situation to where I think I’m supposed to be.
+Or where I’ve wrongly been.

 I went to counseling this semester.